 Affordable infill usually faces a power imbalance: the residents who fear infill development tend to be older, wealthier and well-organized through their neighbourhood associations, while the main beneficiaries, potential future occupants of lower-priced housing, are unaware of their interest in promoting more affordable housing, and many do not live in that jurisdiction.
 As a result, there are generally more opponents than advocates for infill development projects.

-To increase housing and transportation affordability, young and lower-income citizens should become more politically involved: support public officials that support affordability, attend public hearings and write letters in support of more affordable and inclusive neighborhood developmetn and and more efficient and equitable transportation policies.
+To increase housing and transportation affordability, young and lower-income citizens should become more politically involved: support public officials that support affordability, attend public hearings and write letters in support of our action plans for more affordable and inclusive neighborhood development and more efficient and equitable transportation.

 Levels of Government